-Italian court quashes Swiss industrialists' asbestos jail sentence

-Italian court quashes Swiss industrialists’ asbestos jail sentence
+Italian court quashes Swiss industrialist asbestos jail term

 A nine-year Italian prison sentence handed out to Swiss industrialist Stephan Schmidheiney, relating to asbestos deaths, has been quashed because the 2025 verdict was not translated into German.